-In this section we present the proposed ABFT strategy, which can be used to turn any parallel algorithm based on the hypercube fault-tolerant.
-Before that, we first give the definition of a hypercube and an overview of the VCube virtual topologogy.
+In this section we present the proposed ABFT strategy, which can be used to build a fault-tolerant version of any parallel algorithm based on the hypercube.
+Processes monitor each other and, upon detecting failures, the fault-free processes share among themselves the tasks of the failed processes.
+In this section, we first give the definition of a hypercube, an overview of the VCube virtual topologogy, and then describe the proposed ABFT strategy.

-A hypercube [44], [15], [14] can be represented as a graph G = (V, E), where V is a set of vertices called nodes in this work.
+A hypercube (Kumar et al., 2002; Leighton, 2014; Parhami, 1999) can be represented as a graph G = (V, E), where V is a set of vertices called nodes in this work.
 Each node has an identifier of length d bits, where d is the number of dimensions of the hypercube.
 A hypercube with dimension d has $N = 2^d$ nodes.
-Nodes have unique identifiers in the interval [0, N-1].
+Nodes have unique identifiers in the interval [0, N - 1].
 There is an edge $(i, j) \in E$ between two nodes i and j if and only if the identifiers of i and j differ in a single bit.
-A d-dimensional hypercube, d > 1, consists of two (d-1)-dimensional hypercubes.
-Figure 1 shows the construction of 2-, 3-, and 4-dimensional hypercubes each from two hypercubes of 1-, 2-, and 3-dimensions, respectively.
-The construction of a d-dimensional hypercube from a d-1dimensional hypercubes can be done as follows.
-First duplicate the d-1-dimensional hypercube.
+A d-dimensional hypercube, d > 1, consists of two (d - 1)-dimensional hypercubes.
+Figure 1 shows the construction of 2-, 3-, and 4-dimensional hypercubes each from two hypercubes of 1-, 2-, and 3-dimensional hypercubes can be done as follows.
+First duplicate the d - 1-dimensional hypercube.
 Extend node identifiers by 1 bit, which is set to 0 in the ids the original nodes, and set to 1 in the ids of the newly created nodes.
-There is an edge connecting each node of the original (d-1)-dimensional hypercube with the corresponding node in newly created (d-1)-dimensional hypercube, as their identifiers differ in exactly one bit.
+There is an edge connecting each node of the original (d - 1)-dimensional hypercube with the corresponding node in newly created (d - 1)-dimensional hypercube, as their identifiers differ in exactly one bit.